SekaiCTF 2024 Tagless Writeup

 Understanding the /report endpoint

-Next, we study the Python application’s source code to see how we can leverage the above sanitization circumvention into a reflected XSS attack.
+Next, I study the Python app’s source code to see how I can use this sanitizeInput() vulnerability to perform a reflected XSS attack.
+The following shows the annotated source for report() in src/app.py:

 # src/app.py